franciscoxavier04/pm-BIM/docs/release-notes/16-0-0/README.md

 ## Separate time tracking module with calendar view

 OpenProject 16.0 offers a separate time tracking module with a calendar view.
 It is accessible from the global view and listed in the left side bar navigation called 'My time tracking'.
 There, users can view and edit their logged time with start and end times.
-The user can switch between daily, weekly, work weekly and monthly views and also log new time entries directly by clicking in the calendar.
+The user can switch between daily, weekly, work week and monthly views and also log new time entries directly by clicking in the calendar.

 Each day shows the sum of the tracked time, and in the weekly and monthly views, the total tracked time is displayed in the lower right corner.

 ![OpenProject's My time tracking module in calendar view, showing a work week with different time entries.](openproject-16-0-my-time-tracking-calendar-view.png)

 Please note that this module has to be activated by an administrator first.
 Navigate to *Administration → Time and costs → Defaults* and check the box next to 'Allow exact time tracking' to enable tracking start and finish dates.
-The calendar view is now the default view for the My time tracking module.
-If the checkmark for 'Require exact times' is set, users cannot log time without start and finish date.
-The list view is now the default view.
+If 'Allow exact time tracking' is enabled, the calendar becomes the default view for the My time tracking module.
+If 'Require exact times' is checked, users must provide both start and end times when logging time.
+Otherwise, the list view remains the default.
 In the calendar view, all entries are then displayed at the top of the respective day column.

 [Learn more about how to use the My time tracking module in this blog article](https://www.openproject.org/blog/time-tracking-module/).

 ### Time entries with legally required mandatory fields: start time and finish time

-Before 16.0, time reports only included the duration of the logged time, not the explicit start and end time.
-Now, they also show start and finish time.
-This applies to the new time tracking module as well as PDF timesheets.
+Time reports now include explicit start and end times, addressing common legal requirements.
+Before 16.0, time reports showed only the total duration of logged time.
+Now, they also include start and end times for greater accuracy.
+This applies to all features where time tracking is possible, e.g. the new time tracking module, PDF timesheets, or the My spent time widget.

 ### Overview of time logged per day per user in PDF timesheet